Aleyna-B/Garip-Hesap-Makinesi/README.md

 # Garip Hesap Makinesi
-Basit işlemler yapan WinForms uygulaması
+Basit işlemler yapan WinForms uygulaması <br>
-A WinForms application that implements basic tasks This weird calculator </br>
+A WinForms application that implements basic tasks<br>
+This weird calculator </br>
 <ul>
 <li>checks if the given integer is a prime number or not</li>